You are here

 - Regulators actively contribute to the continuous improvement of regulatory frameworks.

-In addition, we publish performance information through the following documents, which are available on our website:
+In addition, we publish the following performance information on the TGA website:

 - laboratory testing results

 - monitoring, compliance and investigations outcomes

 - publications detailing how we are improving access to therapeutic goods for consumers.

 The relationship between our planning and reporting activities is illustrated below.
 This framework allows us to set out what we plan to do at the beginning of the financial year and then report on what we have achieved by the end of the period.

 The TGA annual budget is approximately $165 million and we operate predominantly on a cost recovery basis.
 The regulatory costs are recovered through fees and charges levied on sponsors and manufacturers of therapeutic goods.
 We use an activity based costing model to calculate the relevant costs for each activity we undertake.

 Annual Cost Recovery Implementation Statements (CRIS) provides information on how we implement cost recovery activities associated with the registration and listing of medicines and inclusion of medical devices, including in vitro diagnostic devices (IVDs), and biologicals on the Australian Register of Therapeutic Goods (ARTG) and their ongoing monitoring and surveillance.
 The CRIS (available on our website) is prepared and updated at least annually as required under the Australian Government Cost Recovery Guidelines.